Frequently asked questions—Who should be included in the census?

 My ex-spouse or common-law partner and I share custody of our child.
 Which questionnaire do we include them on?

 Children in joint custody (also known as shared parenting time arrangements) should be included at the address of the parent with whom they live most of the time (more than 50% of the time).
-Children who spend equal time with each parent should be included at the address where they stayed on the night before you complete your census questionnaire.
+Children who spend equal time with each parent should be included at the address where they stayed on the night of May 11 to May 12, 2026.

 My spouse or common-law partner is in the military and has been deployed.
 Should I include them on my census questionnaire?